jywarren/fisheyegl/README.md

-fisheyegl
+FisheyeGl
 ====

-A library for performing fisheye, or barrel distortion, on images in the browser in JavaScript with WebGL.
+A library for correcting fisheye, or barrel distortion, on images in the browser in JavaScript with WebGL.

 Adapted from [fisheye-correction-webgl](https://github.com/bluemir/fisheye-correction-webgl) by @bluemir.

 ## Usage

+## Using it in your code

-See `main.js` in examples folder, but basics are:
+See `main.js` in the examples folder for a working implementation, but the basics are:

 ```js
 var distorter = FisheyeGl({